 (13) Monitoring requirements for disinfectant residuals.
-Community water systems and nontransient noncommunity water systems that use either chlorine[,] or chloramines or [chlorine dioxide] that obtain finished water from another public water system that uses either chlorine or chloramines, and transient noncommunity water systems that install chemical disinfection treatment in accordance with § 109.1302(b) (relating to treatment technique requirements) shall monitor for disinfectant residuals in accordance with this paragraph.
-Community water systems, [and] nontransient noncommunity water systems and transient noncommunity water systems [that obtain finished water from another public water system] that [uses either chlorine or] use chlorine dioxide to treat the finished water shall monitor for chlorine [residual] dioxide in accordance with this paragraph.
+Community water systems and nontransient noncommunity water systems that use either chlorine[,] or chloramines or [chlorine dioxide] that obtain finished water from another public water system that uses either chlorine or chloramines, and transient noncommunity water systems that install chemical disinfection treatment in accordance with § 109.1302(b) (relating to treatment technique requirements) shall monitor for RESIDUAL disinfectant CONCENTRATION in accordance with this paragraph.
+Community water systems [and], nontransient noncommunity water systems [that obtain finished water from another public water system that uses either chlorine or] and transient noncommunity water systems that use chlorine dioxide to treat the finished water shall monitor for chlorine [residual] dioxide in accordance with this paragraph.
 [Community water systems and nontransient noncommunity water systems that obtain finished water from another public water system that uses chloramines to treat the finished water shall monitor for chloramine residual in accordance with this paragraph.
 Transient noncommunity water systems that use chlorine dioxide as either a disinfectant or oxidant shall monitor for chlorine dioxide residual in accordance with this paragraph.
 Systems that use either surface water or GUDI sources and that serve at least 10,000 persons shall begin monitoring by January 1, 2002.
 Systems that use either surface water or GUDI sources and that serve fewer than 10,000 persons, or systems that use groundwater sources, shall begin monitoring by January 1, 2004.]
-Systems monitoring for disinfectant residuals shall take all samples during normal operating conditions.
-Compliance with the MRDLs and monitoring requirements for chlorine, chloramines and chlorine dioxide (where applicable) shall be determined in accordance with 40 CFR 141.132 and 141.133 (relating to monitoring requirements; and compliance requirements) which are incorporated herein by reference.
-Compliance with the minimum disinfectant residual shall be determined in accordance with § 109.710.
+Systems monitoring for RESIDUAL disinfectant CONCENTRATION shall take all samples during normal operating conditions.
+Compliance with the MRDLs and monitoring requirements for chlorine, chloramines and chlorine dioxide (where applicable) shall be determined in accordance with 40 CFR 141.132 and 141.133 [(relating to monitoring requirements; and compliance requirements)] which are incorporated herein by reference.
+Compliance with the minimum RESIDUAL disinfectant CONCENTRATION shall be determined in accordance with § 109.710.

 (i) Chlorine and chloramines.
-Systems shall measure the residual disinfectant level [at the same points in the distribution system and at the same time that total coliforms are sampled, as specified in paragraph (3).
-Systems that used either surface water or GUDI sources may use the results of residual disinfectant concentration sampling conducted under paragraph (1) or

-(2) in lieu of taking separate samples.] in accordance with a sample siting plan as specified in § 109.701(a)(8) (relating to reporting and recordkeeping) and as follows:
+(A) UNTIL (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR MINUS 1 DAY AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.), SYSTEMS Systems shall measure the residual disinfectant level [at the same points in the distribution system and at the same time that total coliforms are sampled, as specified in paragraph (3).
+Systems that used either surface water or GUDI sources may use the results of residual disinfectant concentration sampling conducted under paragraph (1) or (2) in lieu of taking separate samples.]

-(A) Public water systems shall monitor the residual disinfectant concentration at the same time and from the same location that a total coliform sample is collected as specified in paragraph 3(i) and (ii).
-Systems that use either surface water or GUDI sources may use the results of residual disinfectant concentration sampling conducted under paragraph (1) or (2) in lieu of taking separate samples.
-Measurements taken under this clause may be used to meet the requirements under clause (B).
+(B) BEGINNING (EDITOR'S NOTE: THE BLANK REFERS TO 1 YEAR AFTER THE EFFECTIVE DATE OF THIS FINAL-FORM REGULATION.), SYSTEMS SHALL MEASURE THE RESIDUAL DISINFECTANT CONCENTRATION in accordance with a sample siting plan as specified in § 109.701(a)(8) and as follows:

-(B) Public water systems shall monitor the disinfectant residual at representative locations in the distribution system at least once per week.
+(AI) Public water systems shall monitor the residual disinfectant concentration at the same time and from the same location that a total coliform sample is collected as specified in paragraph (3)(i) and (ii).
+Systems that use either surface water or GUDI sources may use the results of residual disinfectant concentration sampling conducted under paragraph (1) or (2) instead of taking separate samples.
+Measurements taken under this clause may be used to meet the requirements under SUBCLAUSE (II) clause (B).

-(C) A public water system that does not maintain the minimum disinfectant residual specified in § 109.710 at one or more sample sites shall include those sample sites in the monitoring conducted the following month.
+(BII) Public water systems shall monitor the RESIDUAL disinfectant CONCENTRATION at representative locations in the distribution system at least once per week.
+(CIII) A public water system that does not maintain the minimum RESIDUAL disinfectant CONCENTRATION specified in § 109.710 at one or more sample sites shall include those sample sites in the monitoring conducted the following month.